 - Richard Bartle - Hearts, clubs, diamonds, spades: Players who suit muds

-- Daniel Cook - Building a princess saving app [slides], What activities can be turned into games?
+- Daniel Cook - Princess rescuing application [slides], What activities can be turned into games?

 - Greg Costikan - I have no words & I must design, Tabletop: Analog game design